WaterFutures/EPyT-Flow/docs/tut.quality.rst

 and source tracing analysis.

 .. note::
-    Note that only one of these analysis be performed at a time -- i.e. multiple simulation runs are necessary if different quality analysis are requested.
+    Note that only one of these analyses can be performed at a time -- i.e. multiple simulation runs are necessary if different quality analyses are requested.

 The requested quality analysis must be set (i.e. activated) before the simulation is run: